Florian2301/philomessenger/README.md

 Note: To deploy this app on heroku, the package.json file has to be outside of the server folder.

 Its a MERN stack app, means I use MongoDB as my database, express as middleware, React as framework library and node.js as runtime environment for javascript.
-Additionally I use Redux for state management, firebase for authentification, react-bootstrap for styling some parts (e.g. for forms) and react hooks.
+Additionally I use Redux for state management, firebase for authorization, react-bootstrap for styling some parts (e.g. for forms) and react hooks.

 This is a demoversion for a free online text editor for writing texts/dialogues in form of a chat and same time a platform to publish those texts.
 I always wanted to write down my own philosophical ideas, but couldn't find the right way to bring them on paper.
 Finally in 2019 I thought about writing in form of dialogues to express my thoughts.
 So I decided to create my own online text editor and a plattform to publish the chats.